-Head over to the Mission District for this year's San Francisco Frozen Film Festival.
+Head over to the Mission District for the 15th's year of the San Francisco Frozen Film Festival.
 All films play at the Roxie Theater at 3117 16th Street.

-The 2016 event runs from July 21 - 24.
+The 2021 event runs from July 14th to the 18th.
 Films are shown on just two of these days.
 The other days are set aside for awards and other festival events.

-The mission for the organization is to help independent filmmakers, youth, and those in under served communities showcase their work.
+Founded in 2006, the mission for the organization is to help independent filmmakers, youth, and those in underserved communities showcase their work.
 With the decrease in cost of technology and equipment, almost anyone can make a movie these days.
 This festival strives to help those with a smaller budget get their work shown to a larger audience.

 The SF Frozen Film Festival is great as it has a large variety of works from many different communities.
 They group the films by type, so each showing offers several pieces with the same theme.